-The Probst Employee Protection Agreement provides Mr. Probst with an initial annual base salary of \$575,000, subject to annual review commencing in 2016, and eligibility to participate in our incentive and other employee benefit plans.
-Upon termination of Messrs.
-Probst, Lillibridge or Cobb's (collectively, the "Executives") employment for any reason, the Executives will be subject to noncompetition, nonsolicitation and noninterference restrictions for a period of one year, as well as certain confidentiality and nondisparagement restrictions.
+The Probst Employee Protection Agreement provides Mr. Probst with an initial annual base salary of \$575,000, subject to annual review commencing in 2016, and eligibility to participate in our incentive and other employee benefit

-Under the terms of the Employee Protection Agreements for the Executives, the Executives are entitled to the benefits summarized below upon the event specified.
-Under certain circumstances, the Executives' severance payments or other benefits are subject to reduction such that there will be no taxes imposed upon them by Section 4999 of the Code or any similar state or local tax.
+Under the terms of the current and former Employee Protection Agreements for the Executives, the Executives are/were entitled to the benefits summarized below upon the event specified.
+Under certain circumstances, the Executives' severance payments or other benefits are/were subject to reduction such that there will be no taxes imposed upon them by Section 4999 of the Code or any similar state or local tax.
+For clarity, the terms of the Former Lillibridge Agreement described below were in effect until February 14, 2018, when the Lillibridge Transition Agreement (described in detail below) became effective.

-Termination For Cause or Without Good Reason

-Change of Control Without a Termination of Employment
+Termination For Cause\ or Without Good Reason\ • None Change of Control\ Without a Termination of Employment\\

-Termination Other Than For Cause or With Good Reason (Not in connection with Change of Control)
+Termination Other Than For Cause or With Good Reason\\ (Not in connection with Change of Control)

-- Lump sum payment (not to exceed \$4 million (in the case of Mr. Probst) or \$3 million (in the case of Messrs.
-Lillibridge and Cobb), as adjusted annually beginning in 2015 (in the case of Mr. Probst), 2016 (in the case of Mr. Lillibridge) or 2014 (in the case of Mr. Cobb), to reflect increases in the Consumer Price Index ("CPI")) equal to the sum of base salary as then in effect and Target Annual Bonus (in the case of Mr. Probst) or Maximum Annual Bonus (in the case of Messrs.
-Lillibridge and Cobb) for the year of termination - · Continuation of medical, dental and vision insurance benefits for up to one year (or lump sum equivalent in cash) - Pro rata vesting of Mr. Probst's sign-on equity award and Mr. Lillibridge is credited with one additional year of service for purposes of vesting in restricted stock awards granted prior to 2016
+- Lump sum payment (not to exceed \$3 million in the case of Mr. Lillibridge, as adjusted annually beginning in 2016 to reflect increases in the Consumer Price Index ("CPI")) equal to the sum of base salary as then in effect and Target Annual Bonus\ (in the case of Mr. Probst) or Maximum Annual Bonus\ (in the case of Messrs.
+Lillibridge and Cobb) for the year of termination - · Continuation of medical, dental and vision insurance benefits for up to one year (or lump sum equivalent in cash) - Mr. Probst would have received pro-rata vesting of his sign-on equity award (this award was fully vested as of December 31, 2017) and Mr. Lillibridge would have been credited with one additional year of service for purposes of vesting in restricted stock awards granted prior to 2016

-Termination Other Than For Cause or With Good Reason (Within one year of Change of Control)
+Termination Other Than For Cause or With Good Reason\\ (Within one year of Change of Control)

-- Lump sum payment (not to exceed \$4 million (in the case of Mr. Probst) or \$3 million (in the case of Messrs.
-Lillibridge and Cobb), as adjusted annually beginning in 2015 (in the case of Mr. Probst), 2016 (in the case of Mr. Lillibridge) or 2014 (in the case of Mr. Cobb), to reflect increases in CPI) equal to 2x (in the case of Mr. Probst) or 2.5x (in the case of Messrs.
+- Lump sum payment (not to exceed \$3 million in the case of Mr. Lillibridge, as adjusted annually beginning in 2016 to reflect increases in the CPI) equal to 2x (in the case of Mr. Probst) or 2.5x (in the case of Messrs.
 Lillibridge and Cobb) the sum of base salary as then in effect and Maximum Annual Bonus (in the case of Mr. Probst) or Target Annual Bonus (in the case of Messrs.
-Lillibridge and Cobb) for the year of termination - · Continuation of medical, dental and vision insurance benefits for up to two years (or lump sum equivalent in cash) - For Mr. Probst only, if a Change of Control would have occurred during the Bridge Period, at our election, fully vested award of stock or cash, in either case equal to amount by which (i) the prorated portion of Target LTI for 2015 service exceeded (ii) the value of any long-term equity incentive compensation Mr. Probst received for 2015 which was not forfeited because of his termination - · Full vesting of Mr. Probst's sign-on equity award
+Lillibridge and Cobb) for the year of termination - · Continuation of medical, dental and vision insurance benefits for up to two years (or lump sum equivalent in cash) - For Mr. Probst only, if a Change of Control would have occurred during the Bridge Period\, at our election, fully vested award of stock or cash, in either case equal to amount by which (i) the prorated portion of Target LTI for 2015 service exceeded (ii) the value of any long-term equity incentive compensation Mr. Probst received for 2015 which was not forfeited because of his termination - · Mr. Probst would have received full vesting of his sign-on equity award (this award was fully vested as of December 31, 2017)

-Death/Disability
+Death/Disability \\